Changing a Child’s Surname in Arizona

 The Child had used the name “Yarbrough” for four years.
 Her half-brother uses that name, and Mrs. Yarbrough also uses it.

 The trial judge used the Arizona Child Support Guidelines to compute the amount due.
 Mr. Pizziconi argued that the case should be remanded for a determination of the sum Mrs. Yarbrough spent on the child during that period.

 Except for evidence of the expenses of birth and health care, Mrs. Yarbrough never testified in detail regarding what she spent on the child.
 She did testify that she had borne all the expenses dating from the birth of the child.
 The child lived with her continuously, except for occasional visits with Mr. Pizziconi.

 The affidavits detailing income and expenses as well as tax returns were admitted in evidence.
-The amounts awarded as back child support generally match the amounts calculated as Mr. Pizziconi’s obligation under the Guidelines.
+The amounts awarded as back child support match the amounts calculated as Mr. Pizziconi’s obligation under the Guidelines.
 The trial judge did give Mr. Pizziconi credit for $10,000 which he paid for the Child’s support over those years.

 The Court of Appeals determined that the lower court’s method of determining past child support was appropriate.
-The Guidelines are an estimate of the cost of child support which take into account the financial circumstances of the parents.
+The Guidelines are an estimate of the cost of child support which takes into account the financial circumstances of the parents.

 Here, the trial judge had information about the Parents’ income and expenses.
 A natural father is legally obligated to support his child.
 An action for support can be brought at any time during a child’s minority.
 Neither laches nor estoppel bars a claim for child support absent prejudice.
-The trial judge correctly inferred that Mr. Pizziconi had not suffered sufficient prejudice from the delay to bring laches and/or estoppel into play.
+The trial judge correctly inferred that Mr. Pizziconi had not suffered sufficient prejudice from the delay to bring laches or estoppel into play.

 The Court of Appeals affirmed the orders of the trial court.